Tools Support

 Consolidation surcharge: 15-50% of base LCL rate.
 Higher for hazardous items requiring segregation.

-Example: A standard 10-pallet LCL from Shanghai to Los Angeles costs $6,000.
-Same 10 pallets with 2 pallets of Class 3 (flammable paint) costs $6,000 (standard cargo) + $3,000 (DG surcharge for 2 pallets) = $9,000 total.
-That's a 50% increase.
+Example: a standard 10-pallet LCL from Shanghai to Los Angeles costs $6,000.
+Now add 2 pallets of Class 3, flammable paint, to those same 10 pallets.
+That's $6,000 for standard cargo, plus $3,000 in DG surcharge for the 2 DG pallets.
+That's $9,000 total, a 50% jump.

-Finding a Consolidator That Accepts DG
+Finding a Provider That Accepts DG

 Red flags: